-Chairman and Chief Executive Officer of Ashland Inc., a global leader in providing specialty chemical solutions to customers in a wide range of customer and industrial markets, since January 2015.
+Chairman and Chief Executive Officer of Ashland Global Holdings Inc., a global leader in providing specialty chemical solutions to customers in a wide range of customer and industrial markets, since January 2015.
+He was also Non-Executive Chairman of Valvoline Inc., a majority-owned subsidiary of Ashland Global Holdings and a leading worldwide producer and distributer of premium-branded automotive, commercial and industrial lubricants and automotive chemicals, from September 2016 until September 2017.
+He did not stand for re-election to the Valvoline Board and ceased serving as a director at the end of January 2018.
 From July 2010 until December 2014, Mr. Wulfsohn was President and Chief Executive Officer of Carpenter Technology Corporation, a manufacturer of stainless steel, titanium and other specialty metals and engineered products, and was a director of Carpenter from April 2009 until December 2014.
-From 2005 to 2010, he served as Senior Vice President, Coatings of PPG Industries, a global supplier of coatings and specialty products and services, and from 2003 to 2005, as Vice President, Coatings and Managing Director, PPG Europe.
-Prior to joining PPG, Mr. Wulfsohn worked in various capacities for Morton International, Rohm & Haas, Honeywell and McKinsey & Company.

-We believe that Mr. Wulfsohn is a valuable addition to our Board.
+Qualifications, Attributes, Skills and Experience: We believe that Mr. Wulfsohn is a valuable addition to our Board.
 He is a proven leader, with deep and varied experience in technology and successful business operations.
 His background in managing operations in Europe and Asia/Pacific provides him with international expertise that can be of value to PolyOne.
 Further, we believe his experience as a Chief Executive Officer of publicly-traded specialty companies has given him unique skills to assist in providing guidance on PolyOne's continuing transformation.